-Although the Historical Commission sign on the front of the Nathaniel Treadwell house at 12 North Main Street once identified it as the home of Christian Wainwright, the Wainwright house sat next door and no longer exists.
+The home of Christian Wainwright house originally sat next door to the Nathaniel Treadwell house at 12 North Main Street and no longer exists.
 Christian was the widow of John Wainwright, son of Col. John Wainwright Senior, a man of great wealth who owned a large estate along East Street down to the wharf.
 He expanded his estate in 1710 by purchasing property that had passed from one of the early settlers, Thomas Treadwell to his son Nathaniel.
 It was Colonel Wainwright’s will that the estate should remain in the family forever.
 John Wainwright Jr. died at age 49 and left his wife Christian with three children.

 The great fortune left by the senior Colonel Wainwright had been greatly reduced, and she was granted relief by an act of the court to sell various properties in order to care for and educate her children.
 She bought a piece of property between the house at 12 North Main Street and the Ebenezer Stanwood house at 8 North Main in 1741 and built a home.
 She petitioned the General Court in 1743 to take off the entail imposed in the Colonel’s will so that the lands on Jeffreys Neck might be sold to pay for the children’s’ education.
 The Court granted the petition.
 Seven years later she sold the house to Daniel Staniford.
 Thus the wealthy Colonel Wainwright’s estate was dissolved.